Zachman Framework Primer & Modelling Guide — Enterprise Architecture with Linked.Archi¶

 The Zachman Framework for Enterprise Architecture, created by John Zachman in 1987, is a two-dimensional classification schema for organizing the descriptive representations of an enterprise.
 It is formed by the intersection of six primitive communication interrogatives and six reification transformations, producing a bounded 6×6 matrix of 36 cells.

-The Zachman Framework is not a methodology — it does not prescribe a process for creating architecture, does not define a modeling notation, and does not tell you which artifacts to produce.
+The Zachman Framework is not a methodology — it does not prescribe a process for creating architecture, does not define a modelling notation, and does not tell you which artifacts to produce.
 It classifies the complete logical space of what could be described about an enterprise.

 "The Zachman Framework is a schema — the intersection of two historical classifications that have been in use for literally thousands of years.
 The first is the fundamentals of communication found in the primitive interrogatives: What, How, When, Who, Where, and Why.
 The second is derived from reification, the transformation of an abstract idea into an instantiation." — John Zachman, The Concise Definition of The Zachman Framework